-Supporting our disabled colleagues
+Supporting our colleagues with disabilities

 Sometimes what makes us different is visible.
 Sometimes it isn’t immediately obvious.
 We know that differences can be life-changing and can change over time.